Kordofan giraffe: Habitat

 They are naturally found in northern Cameroon, Chad, Central African Republic and western Sudan.
 Kordofan giraffe live in steppes, as well as bush, tree and shrub savannas.
 Historically some confusion has existed over the exact range limit of this subspecies compared to the West African giraffe, with populations in e.g. northern Cameroon formerly assigned to the latter.
 Genetic work has also revealed that all "West African giraffe" in European zoos are in fact Kordofan giraffe.
 It has been suggested that the Nigerian giraffe's ancestor dispersed from East to North Africa during the Quaternary period and thereafter migrated to its current Sahel distribution in West Africa in response to the development of the Sahara desert.

 Appearance

 The Kordofan giraffe has spots similarly to other giraffe subspecies.
-They are even-toed ungulades and walk on long legs.
-Compared to other subspecies they are rather small; males are on average 6 meters tall, females reach a height of 4.5 meters.
+They are even-toed ungulates and walk on long legs.
+Compared to other subspecies they are rather small; males are on average 6 m tall, females reach a height of 4.5 m.
 Their shoulder height lies between 2 m for females to 3.5 m for males.
 On top of that they have more irregular spots on the inner legs.

 They have a blue tongue, which is around 50 cm long.